sr/cbk/share/doc/cbk/install.md

 <https://packagecloud.io/sr/cbk/install>

-Once that is done, you will also need to install the `nilarimogard/webupd8` PPA [repository][webupd8] which provides an up to date of the `youtube-dl`, required for downloading SoundCloud likes.
+Once that is done, you will also need to install the `nilarimogard/webupd8` PPA [repository][webupd8] which provides an up to date version of the `youtube-dl` package, required for downloading SoundCloud likes.

     $ sudo apt-add-repository ppa:nilarimogard/webupd8